SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-03-Create-request-process.md

 * Release process and retrieve definition id
   * Release and deploy the process, selecting the newly configured destination at deploy time
   * Retrieve the definition id of the newly released process for use in the developer portal
-    * This can be done either through the SAP Process Automation lobby under Monitor or through the [Workflow definitions](https://api.sap.com/api/SAP_CP_Workflow_CF/resource)
+    * This can be done either through the SAP Process Automation lobby under Monitor or through the [Workflow definitions](https://api.sap.com/api/SAP_CP_Workflow_CF/resource) API.